dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data/eager.md

 // customer entities will have references to all orders where Id > 1000, rather than > 5000 var filtered = context.Customers.Include(c => c.Orders.Where(o => o.Id > 5000)).ToList();
 ```

+> [!NOTE]
+> In case of tracking queries, the navigation on which filtered include was applied is considered to be loaded.
+This means that EF Core will not attempt to re-load it's values using [explicit loading](xref:core/querying/related-data/explicit) or [lazy loading](xref:core/querying/related-data/lazy), even though some elements could still be missing.

 ## Include on derived types